 Try utilizing “they/them” pronouns to keep the language neutral and applicable to all genders.
 You can also use phrases such as “the candidate,” “the applicant,” “salesperson,” etc. to keep things as neutral as possible.

 Other language to watch for is descriptions with stereotypical associations with any one population.

 For example, “Aggressive,” “dominant,” and “competitive” are all examples of words commonly associated with masculinity that could deter other applicants from applying.
 Simply changing the wording to “motivated” or “driven” can change the entire feel of the job posting.

 Job openings that used inclusive language are filled 17 percent faster and attract 23 percent more non-male candidates.
 It’s effective & easy, boosting your employer brand & making the hiring process more efficient & diverse.
 Win-win-win.

-Between Google ranking signals, Google schema optimization, and inclusive language, it’s tough to keep it all straight.
+Between Google ranking signals, Google Jobs structured data optimization, and inclusive language, it’s tough to keep it all straight.

 Focus on Growth

 Along a similar vein as using more neutral language, if you’re looking to improve inclusion in the workplace, we’d recommend using language that promotes growth over inherent skill or intelligence.